justcho5/data_viz/README.md

 ### 4. Get peakday
 Execute the wiki/run.py which will keep only articles with certain amount of views and write them in a separate file.
 > python run.py

-## Issues:

-- no mobile view
-- keep only articles with >10k views